norswap/norswap.github.io/_factory/posts/2025-10-22-0-lockonomics.md

 title: "Lockonomics"
 ---

-## or: How I Learn to Stop Worrying and Love the Dromes
+## or: How I Learned to Stop Worrying and Love the Dromes

 ---